Occupational Health Role in Absence

 Work Problems as a Reason for Absence

-Answering questions about work problems is difficult.
+Answering questions about work problems are difficult.
 Many people keep quiet about being bullied or harassed.
 Or their stress and an overwhelming workload.
 Even worse, is admitting to having home problems like your marriage breaking up or problems with a child or ageing parent.
 But, do not be shy.
 Tell the occupational health adviser why you don’t come to work.
 Seriously, we have heard it all before.
 They may be able to suggest some options for you.

 Sometimes the workplace helps by altering working hours and, of course, dealing with any bullying issues.
 If there are work-related elements which are keeping you away from work, then you need to tell the adviser so Management can help you.